[Acoustic Guitar Chords] > Learn C and C Chord Finger Position

 How to Remember the C Chord Finger Position

-Once you have a clean sounding C chord on your guitar, pat yourself on the back!
-Playing chords can be difficult work, but the work isn’t over yet.
+Once you have a clean-sounding C chord on your guitar, pat yourself on the back!
+Playing chords, even power chords, can be difficult work, but the work isn’t over yet.
 The next challenge is remembering how to play the C chord.
 One of the best ways to do this is to do a simple quickdraw exercise.

 Think of the quickdraw exercise as being in a chord duel in the Wild West.
 Start by placing your fretting hand on your leg.
 Then, count down slowly, starting at five.
 In that time, see if you can calmly place your fingers in the C chord position.
 Once you reach zero, strum the chord.
 You can follow along with Tony in the video lesson, and he can count down for you.